pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 ```

 ## Inference
-Draw samples for the posterior distribution.
+Draw samples for the posterior distribution, and remember we are doing this for the pre Covid-19 data only.

 ```{code-cell} ipython3
 with model: